 The Perfect Winter Holiday Play for the Politically Correct, takes on political correctness run amok and pokes fun at just about everybody while telling the story of Perry, who wants Christian symbols removed from his town's holiday display and Perry's eclectic group of concerned friends.

 Letting Go, a touching play about the consequences of texting and driving that’s full of tragic surprises and mystery.
 This unique psycho-thriller enjoyed its first public reading at the Greenhouse Theatre in Chicago in August 2014.

 Kris is a full member of the Dramatist’s Guild of America, the International Centre for Women Playwrights, Literary

 Managers and Dramaturgs of the Americas, the League of Professional Theatre Women, and the Theatre Communications Group.
 She was nominated for the 2011 & 2013 Francesca Primus award presented by the ATCA for Outstanding Emerging Female Playwright.
-Kris is also a board member for ICWP and is co-chair for their prestigious 2014 50/50 Applause Award, and she directed the creation of the 2014 Applause Awards Celebration Video.
+Kris is also a board member for ICWP and is co-chair for their prestigious 2014 50/50 Applause Award, and she directed the 2014 Applause Awards Celebration Video.
 She continues to write from her home near Orlando, FL where she mentors a number of writers and playwrights offering advice, editing, and a shoulder to cry on as needed.